LordMartron94/Component-Architecture-Foundation/README.md

   }
 }
 ```
-_Note, this was before I added the UUIDs_
+_Note, this was before I added the UUIDs and changed the requester format._

 ## Changelog
 - **10 November 2024:** Version 0.1.0 released